OgieBen/OkayDocs/README.md

 In other to test if your server is working properly, we strongly recommend you to download the **Okay** mobile app from Google Play Store for [Android](https://play.google.com/store/apps/details?id=com.protectoria.okaythis), or Apple App Store for [iOS](https://apps.apple.com/us/app/okay-this/id1445714228).

 ## STEPS TO LINKING ON MOBILE APP
-After installation proceed to accepting the permissions
+After installation proceed to granting the permissions

 <img src="./images/first-permission.png" alt="irst Permission Screen" width="400" />
 <img src="./images/second-permission.png" alt="Second permission screen" width="400" />